lexnederbragt/INF-BIOx121/QC/Read_QC.md

 * start with the files called `more_cod_read*`.
 How do these compare to the cod reads you looked at before?
 * then take the ChipSeq and microRNA example read files (they only have one fastq file each)

+**Question:** which of the different Illumina Sequence identifiers are used for these reads?

+**Question:** discuss the results with your neighbour, and try to explain the fastqc results for these files.

 ####Other programs to try